-The purpose of tagging your valuable assets, tools and equipment is to reduce human error, reduce asset “misplacement” and automate certain business processes.
+The purpose of using RFID tracking applications and tagging your valuable assets, tools and equipment is to reduce human error, reduce asset “misplacement” and automate certain business processes.

-The types of organisations using RFID in their environments vary.
+The types of organisations using RFID tracking applications in their environments vary.
 From supply chain management to laboratory sample tracking and operational safety equipment control.

 Here are some examples of how Hardcat solutions and RFID is used in real-world applications.
 So use these applications to spark your creative juices, and use RFID in your own solutions!

 The Problem: – a major industry technology plant that generates revenues of more than 960 million Australian dollars per annum in Oceania was having issues with finding the correct tools for their manufacturing process.
 Many staff-hours were spent searching for the tools.
 This was the cause of production downtime.
 The engineers who need to use the tools as part of their R&D design and engineering work require specialist tools.
 Not being able to find them meant lost time and productivity.